 When Time & Materials is Suitable?

-This model suits both small and large projects.
+Time and Material contract suits both small and large projects.
 However, many prefer to choose the Fixed Price model for small projects to avoid unnecessary management and simply receive the product they ordered.

 As for the large and complex projects that take more than 6 months, the Time & Material model is the best choice, since it allows you to make changes along the development process and expand your project however you need to achieve the best possible result.